coda/packs-sdk/docs/guides/advanced/testing.md

 * Helper functions to execute a specific formula or sync from your pack definition.
 * Mock fetchers (using `sinon`) to simulate HTTP requests and responses.
 * Validation of formula inputs and return values to help catch bugs both in your test code and your formula logic.
-* Hooks to apply authentication to http requests for integration tests.
+* Hooks to apply authentication to HTTP requests for integration tests.

 You’ll find testing and development utilities in `packs-sdk/dist/development`.

 The primary testing utilities are `executeFormulaFromPackDef` and `executeSyncFormulaFromPackDef`.
 You provide the name of a formula, a reference to your Pack definition, and a parameter list, and the utility will execute the formula for you, validate the return value, and return it to you for further assertions.
 These utilities provide sane default execution contexts, and in the case of a sync, will execute your sync formula repeatedly for each page of results, simulating what a real Coda sync will do.

-By default, these utilities will use an execution environment that includes a mock fetcher that will not actually make http requests.
+By default, these utilities will use an execution environment that includes a mock fetcher that will not actually make HTTP requests.
 You can pass your own mock fetcher if you wish to configure and inspect the mock requests.

 ### Basic formula unit test